 4. Karma in love – hidden lessons in relationships

-What does karma mean in love?
+What does karma in love mean?

 It means that relationships are not just simple random encounters, but often connections with deep roots, extending beyond this existence.
 Many spiritual masters speak of "soul contracts" – unseen agreements we make before we are born, to find each other and learn important lessons together.